An Orbifold Framework for Classifying Layer Groups with an Application to Knitted Fabrics: Introduction

 \section{Introduction}

-Today, researchers are rapidly expanding the range and application of entangled metamaterials, from engineering efforts towards programmed active textiles \cite{sanchez2021_textileTechWearables} to weaving at the molecular scale \cite{Liu2016_WeavingCOF}.
-Additive manufacturing has enabled the design of new textile materials \cite{Keefe2022_TextileAM} and other three dimensional architected materials \cite{Zhou2025_Polycatenated}.
-In order to build a generic framework for understanding and designing entangled metamaterials, there is a need for new mathematical tools to \emph{concisely} describe the symmetries and structures within these increasingly complex materials.
+Today, researchers are rapidly expanding the range and application of entangled metamaterials, from engineering efforts towards programmed active textiles~\cite{sanchez2021_textileTechWearables} to weaving at the molecular scale~\cite{Liu2016_WeavingCOF}.
+Additive manufacturing enables novel textile designs~\cite{Keefe2022_TextileAM} and other three dimensional architected materials~\cite{Zhou2025_Polycatenated}.
+In order to build a generic framework for understanding and designing entangled metamaterials, we need new mathematical tools to concisely describe the symmetries and structures within these increasingly complex materials.

-A wide range of these contemporary metamaterials have their topology modeled by doubly periodic entangled structures and exhibit symmetries described not by the two-dimensional wallpaper groups, but by the three-dimensional layer groups \cite{ITE-layer,Sonia-Symmetry}.
+The topology and symmetry of many of these materials are described not by the two-dimensional wallpaper groups but by the three-dimensional layer groups~\cite{ITE-layer,Sonia-Symmetry}.
 Such structures are periodic in two directions while possessing a finite thickness in the third.
-Their mechanical and geometric properties are strongly influenced by the symmetry constraints imposed by these subperiodic crystallographic groups \cite{Liu2018_periodicKnots}.
+Their mechanical and geometric properties are strongly influenced by the symmetry constraints imposed by these subperiodic crystallographic groups~\cite{Liu2018_periodicKnots}.
+In the case of knitted fabric structures, the geometry is also determined by the necessity that yarn torsion is continuous except at frictional contacts between yarns \cite{leaf_glaskin_1955_knitted_loop} and the mechanics is also influenced by friction and yarn tension.
+In this work we consider the symmetries of idealized fabric structures arising from numerical simulations detailed in \cite{Singal2023}.